ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ---

 ## Listing Files
-In this challenge, we've named /challenge/run with some random name!
-List the files in /challenge to find it.
+In this challenge, the /challenge/run program has been renamed to something else!
+We need to use the ls command to list all the files in the /challenge directory to discover what the program has been renamed to, then execute it to get our flag.

 ### Solutions
 **Flag:** `pwn.college{A9xRXdtHG4Ym0QHA0ZX2Lj73YNj.QX4IDO0wyM3kjNzEzW}`